faceyspacey/respond-framework-docs-old/README.md

 ## 100% Customizable Middleware

-The backbone of Respond is our routing slash side-effects library, *Rudy*, which is hard at work under the hood. *Rudy* offers an async middleware API similar to [koa-compose](https://github.com/koajs/compose) with "rewind."
+The backbone of Respond is routing & side-fx handling.
+Respond offers async middleware similar to [koa-compose](https://github.com/koajs/compose) with "rewind."

 What this means is that each middleware asynchronously gets a chance to operate on the `route` before passing the request to the next middleware in the chain.